Scaling Self-Supervised and Cross-Modal Pretraining for Volumetric CT Transformers: Downstream Experiments

 \subsubsection{Datasets}

 To avoid unstable conclusions caused by noisy, small, or historically under-annotated radiology datasets, we follow the recommended large-scale segmentation benchmarks by \citet{linguraru_nnu-net_2024}.
-Since our approach focuses purely on CT imaging, we drop the datasets that contain MRI and add an additional CT datasets.
-Specifically we consider:
+However, to avoid data contamination, we drop the AMOS dataset as we used it for pretraining.
+Since our approach focuses purely on CT imaging, we also drop the datasets that contain MRI and add an additional CT dataset.
+Specifically we consider the datasets as provided in \cref{tab: seg_datasets}.